khoih-prog/WebSockets2_Generic/README.md

 Many Web services require WebSockets library, which is so far written only for ESP8266/ESP32 boards.
 The ESP boards so far rely on the [Markus Sattler's WebSockets Library](https://github.com/Links2004/arduinoWebSockets) to connect to Alexa via Sinric or SinricPro skills.

-This [WebSockets2_Generic library](https://github.com/khoih-prog/WebSockets2_Generic) is based on and modified from [Gil Maimon's ArduinoWebSockets Library](https://github.com/gilmaimon/ArduinoWebsockets) to provide support to many more boards, such as ***Arduino SAMD21, Adafruit SAMD21/SAMD51, nRF52, STM32, Teensy, SAM DUE, etc.*** and enable those boards to use WebSockets services, including voice-control Alexa along with Blynk.
+This [WebSockets2_Generic library](https://github.com/khoih-prog/WebSockets2_Generic) is based on and modified from [Gil Maimon's ArduinoWebSockets Library](https://github.com/gilmaimon/ArduinoWebsockets) to provide support to many more boards, such as ***Arduino SAMD21, Adafruit SAMD21/SAMD51, nRF52, STM32F, Teensy, SAM DUE, etc.*** and enable those boards to use WebSockets services, including voice-controlled Alexa along with Blynk.
 Those supported boards can also run ***WebSockets Server.*** The WebSockets can be used with ***ESP’s WiFi, WiFiNINA, W5x00/ENC28J60/LAN8742A Ethernet, ESP8266/ESP32-AT modules/shields.***

 ---